Composite + Aluminum

 14.

-After all bottom rails and bottom boards have been assembled and levelled, proceed to slip in another 4 boards into each section in the project then come back to the first section and slip in the remaining boards in each to complete the 11-board infill.
+After all bottom rails and bottom boards have been assembled and levelled, remeasure between posts and confirm the proper board length as described above.
+Proceed to slip in another 4 boards into each section in the project then come back to the first section and slip in the remaining boards in each to complete the 11-board infill.
 This is an important step as it will ensure all posts remain straight and plumb!

 15.